Jennifer Government Blog

 He is definitely the best that has happened too SF-satire since George Orwell.

-guy called Wayne Fan.
+I also found out about a forthcoming Chinese version from the translator, a guy called Wayne Fan.
 I (eventually) wrote back to thank him for letting me know, and then, because I couldn’t resist, said:

 I’ve always wanted my books to be translated by a Fan.
 (Boom boom.)

 Thought you are too busy to return my Fan mails.

 Speaking of covers (no word on what the new Company looks like yet), apparently the Brazillian version of Jennifer Government is soon to hit the shelves, and they’ve tweaked the design.